 Traditionally dubbed medical, feeding and swallowing issues are not common educational therapy goals.
 FAPE and IDEA guarantee educational equality.
 School therapists must choose between addressing safe feeding for students versus educationally appropriate IEP goals.
 This course will provide insight into building a school dysphagia team by changing the course of addressing assistive technology and goals related to feeding at schools.

 - Identify how feeding and swallowing interventions relate to FAPE, IDEA, and Arkansas Standards for Special Education.

 - Identity possible referral characteristics for students with feeding and/or swallowing disorders.

 - Identify how feeding and swallowing interventions are relevant to educational skills.

 - Identify the definition of assistive technology related to feeding and swallowing.

 FAPE and IDEA guarantee educational equality.
 School therapists must choose between addressing safe feeding for students versus educationally appropriate IEP goals.
 This course will provide insight into writing and implementing goals for feeding and swallowing in the school setting.
 This course will also provide insight into documenting progress for us of assistive technology related to feeding and swallowing.

 - Identify vital team members and their roles for appropriately addressing feeding and swallowing needs on an IEP.

-- Identify SLP’s knowledge of their roles in writing and implementing goals within the school setting.
+- Demonstrate understanding of the SLP's role in writing and implementing goals within the school setting,

-- Identify best practice in documenting assistive technology related to feeding and swallowing compliance within team and school setting.
+- Identify best practices in documenting assistive technology related to feeding and swallowing compliance within the school setting.

 Vanessa Boomer, Ed.S., CC-SLP